DanielZhuGY/Titanic_SurvivalPred/README.md

 |   50-90   | 47     | 17 |     12.8   |     94.1 | 34.4
 | Unknown   |124      |53  |    12.9    |    67.9 | 29.4

-From the table above, we can notice that the survive rate of children is highest.
-The survive rate of adult male is less than 20%.

 - The lowest resecue rate is in the Third class.

 ![alt text](https://github.com/DanielZhuGY/Titanic_SurvivalPred/blob/main/image/pclss.png?raw=true)

-> The water enters the fastest after the impact.
->
-> Inadequate emergency escape measures.

 ### Embarked place, Age category, Gender and Cabin Class will be our the main focus in our ML model.